sorchowski/menusystem/README.md

 See the systemd unit file [rpimenu.service](menuservice/rpimenu.service) for running as a standalone service.

+My example implementation consists of:
+1. A Raspberry Pi 4
+2. [a SparkFun 20x4 SerLCD](https://www.sparkfun.com/products/16398) connected to the Pi via I2C (qwiic)
+3. [a custom pcb designed in Eagle on which to mount several buttons](./images/pcb.jpg) This board is connected to the Pi's GPIO pins.

+Here's [some photos](./images) of the system in action.

 # Executing unit tests

 From the top-level directory, run the command: `python -m unittest discover -s test`